 Mix and set aside until foamy.

 Combine flour, sugar, salt, and ground cardamom in the stand mixer’s bowl (photo 2).

 Once the yeast mixture is ready, add it to the dry ingredients.

 Add melted butter (photo 3).

 Mix until you get a smooth dough.

 Place the ball of julekake dough in an oiled bowl (photo 4).

 Cover with a clean kitchen towel and set aside until size has doubled (about ninety minutes).

-Punch the dough in the middle to deflate and flatten to add the raisins (photo 5).
+Punch it in the middle to deflate — then flatten to add the raisins (photo 5).

 Cover with a clean kitchen towel and set aside until it has increased in size (about thirty to forty-five minutes).

 When the Christmas bread dough is just about ready, preheat the oven to 180°C (350°F).

 Prepare the egg wash by combining the egg and the tablespoon of milk (photo 7).

 Once your julekake is ready, brush it with egg wash (photo 8).

 Place the baking pan in the oven for thirty-five to forty minutes, or until the top has turned into a darker color.

-- If you want a hint of liquor, you can soak the raisins in the alcohol for 10-15 minutes and then drain them before adding to the rest of the ingredients.
+- If you want a hint of liquor in your Norwegian Christmas bread, you can soak the raisins in the alcohol for 10-15 minutes and then drain them before adding to the rest of the ingredients.

 - If you can find them, use cardamom seeds, and ground them yourself.
 They are noticeably more flavorful and fragrant than the ones in powdered form.

 - You can also split the Christmas bread into two smaller loaves (prior to baking) if that’s how you want to serve it.

 Butter.
 Just serve it with butter — that’s how we do it.